 That’s what happened when we found this Sinclair dinosaur in Thedford, Nebraska.
 We had already passed several Sinclair stations earlier in the day, but there had, so far, been no dino sightings.
-So when we finally spotted the holy rail, a big green dino, we, of course, pulled over.
+So when we finally spotted the holy grail, a big green dino, we, of course, pulled over.

 Thedford is a small town in Nebraska, with a population of only 188 (2010 census).
 It’s located on the Nebraska Sandhills Journey Scenic Byway, so we passed through while driving the route from Grand Island to Alliance (to see Carhenge, the Stonehenge replica made from cars) by way of Cairo (to see the camel and pyramid).